Naveenkumar9959/Movie-Rental-Analysis/README.md

 - The top performs categories based on revenue has sports with 5.3k dollars and 1164 rents
 - Some categories have good revenue but less rents, some categories like Family and Action
 - Family Categories films are mostly preferred by every age group but low rental rate
 - Action Categories films are mostly Preferred by adults

+  ## Learning
+  - Data Import
+  - Data Cleaning
+  - Data Modelling
+  - Data visualization
+  - Create Meaningful Insights
+  - Understanding Stakeholders Requirements